SymageDocs API User Manual

 |---|---|---|

-format | bundle, csv, json | One format per request.
-Per-format downloads (pdf_typed, pdf_handwritten, coco, bio, yolo, funsd, donut, paperlives, hf_datasets, coco_layout, funsd_layout) have been retired in favor of bundle.
-Requesting any of those returns 400 code=invalid_format. |
+format | dataset, csv, json | One format per request.
+Per-format downloads (pdf_typed, pdf_handwritten, coco, bio, yolo, funsd, donut, paperlives, hf_datasets, coco_layout, funsd_layout) have been retired in favor of the unified dataset.
+Requesting any of those returns 400 code=invalid_format. bundle, the pre-rename token for dataset, is still accepted by this endpoint during the migration soak but is deprecated and rejected by the Python SDK — use dataset. |

 Response: Binary file download.